FREE SHIPPING on orders of $85 or more

 Where did the English Royds family come from?
 What is the English Royds family crest and coat of arms?
+When did the Royds family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Royds family history?The name Royds was carried to England in the enormous movement of people that followed the Norman Conquest of 1066.
 The Royds family lived in Lincolnshire at Rhodes, from whence their name is derived.

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Rhodes, Rhoades, Rhode, Rhoads, Roades, Roads and others.

 First found in Lincolnshire where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.